 The dashboard contains cluster resource capacity stats and resource usage data relative to the deployment requests and limits for CPU, Memory, and Storage.
-The dashboard also provides real-time stats on the state of monitored objects on the cluster, best-practice violations, and missing dependencies.
-See Monitor Cluster Health
+The dashboard also provides real-time statistics on the state of monitored objects on the cluster, best-practice violations, and missing dependencies.
+See Monitor Cluster Health.

 Cluster Agent Health Rules

-You can create Health Rules for these metrics examples:
+You can create Health Rules for these metrics:

 - Number of error events